This is a piece from our online issue, FALL OF MEN, inspired by the New York Review of Books.

 National Holiday #2: WOMEN ARE PEOPLE WHO DESERVE RESPECT

 On January 6th of each year, women are celebrated.
 Communities come together to have a large festival.
 Men prepare all the food and don’t ask for any special recognition for doing it.
 They roast chickens and braise beef and make roasted broccoli and assorted dips.
-They prepare elaborate cakes for the adults and cookies for the kids.
 After the feast, each community has a moment of silence, and then moves onto the benediction.
 They commend the ones who endured childbirth and the trauma that happens afterward to their bodies, to their emotions.
 The community commends the ones who don’t care about being mothers or who can’t be mothers.
 They say an apology for every time someone said something along the lines of: “The most womanly thing you could do is have a child.”
 Throughout the day men and women present talks on women and gender non-conforming people that everyone could view as potential role models.
 At the end of each day, before the women go out into the cold night, the whole community joins hands.
 They say, “Only in seeing the humanity of everyone around us can we truly be free.
 Only by acknowledging the personhood of everyone can we move forward.”
 The men stay behind to clean up the mess.

 National Holiday #3: WOMEN OF COLOR ARE WOMEN